AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

   Pin count: Matrix + LEDs + PS2 + DisplayAdapterKeys = 24(in/out) + 3(out) + 2(in/out) + 5(out) = 34 I/O Pins.
-  Memory Footprint: First working Version (2024-01-04) uses 4218 Bytes Flash and 640 Bytes RAM if macro KBD_DEBUG is not set.
+  Memory Footprint: Less than 4,5 kBytes Flash and 640 Bytes RAM if macro KBD_DEBUG is not set.

+  Update to b) with Version 0.1.1: The keyboard.ino code works on a Teensy ++2.0 as good as on a MEGA 2560.
+As the Teensy ++2.0 is the platform that will be used in that laptop case because of the smaller PCB, there is no advantage on testing it with an Arduino MEGA 2560 in the future.
+I will focus on Teensy ++2.0 therefore.

 ## Details of b) can be found in folder \keyboard

 ![image](Keyboard/Keyboard_on_board.JPEG)